serverlessworkflow/specification/specification.md

 The `branchExecTimeout` property defines the maximum execution time for a single branch.
 If not specified it should be "unlimited".

-The `actionExecTimeout` property defines the maximum execution time for a single actions definiti.
+The `actionExecTimeout` property defines the maximum execution time for a single actions definition.
 If not specified it should be
 "unlimited".
-Note that an actions definition can include multiple actions.
+Note that an action definition can include multiple actions.

 The `stateExecTimeout` property defines the maximum execution time for a single state.
 If not specified it should be "unlimited".